VictoriaL-y/telegram-bot-netlify/README.md

 `npm install dotenv`

-It's also necessary to set on Netlify the following environment variables: TELEGRAM_TOKEN, MONGODB_USER and MONGODB_PASSWORD
+It's also necessary to set on Netlify the following environment variables: TELEGRAM_TOKEN and MONGODB_URI

 ### Axios